GavinKingcome/Schools_AirQuality_MSP3/User_Stories.md

 **Acceptance Criteria:**
 - Map displays all registered schools
 - Each school marker shows school name
-- Clicking a marker shows current pollution level
+- Clicking a marker shows current pollution level (PM10 and NO2)
-- Map is centered on user's location (if available)
+- Map is centered on London/Camberwell area
-- Map uses OpenStreetMap
+- Map uses OpenStreetMap tiles
+- Markers are color-coded by air quality (Good/Moderate/Poor/Very Poor)
+- Map is responsive on mobile devices

 **Tasks:**
-- [ ] Integrate Leaflet.js map library
+- [x] Integrate Leaflet.js map library
-- [ ] Create map view in Django
+- [x] Create map view in Django
-- [ ] Add school markers using latitude/longitude
+- [x] Add school markers using latitude/longitude
-- [ ] Create popup windows with school data
+- [x] Create popup windows with school data
-- [ ] Style map markers based on pollution levels
+- [x] Style map markers based on pollution levels
+- [x] Implement color coding (green/orange/red)
+- [x] Add combined PM10 and NO2 air quality index
+- [x] Make map responsive for mobile/tablet

+**Status:** ✅ COMPLETE

+---

+## Epic 5: User Interface & Search

+### US-6: Search for Schools
+**As a** parent
+**I want to** search for schools by name
+**So that** I can quickly find air quality information for a specific school

+**Acceptance Criteria:**
+- Search box is visible on the map
+- Autocomplete dropdown shows matching schools as I type
+- Selecting a school zooms to its location
+- Search works on both school name and address
+- Search is responsive on mobile devices

+**Tasks:**
+- [x] Add search input box to map template
+- [x] Implement autocomplete with HTML5 datalist
+- [x] Add JavaScript search functionality
+- [x] Highlight matching schools while typing
+- [x] Zoom to selected school on exact match
+- [x] Test search on mobile devices

+**Status:** ✅ COMPLETE

+---

+## Epic 6: Data Visualization & UI Polish

+### US-8: Display Air Quality with Clear Visual Indicators
+**As a** parent or school administrator
+**I want to** see clear visual indicators of air quality levels
+**So that** I can quickly understand if pollution is safe or concerning

+**Acceptance Criteria:**
+- Markers use high-contrast colors visible on map
+- Color coding follows UK Air Quality Index standards
+- Popups show both overall air quality and individual pollutants
+- Individual pollutants (PM10 and NO2) have their own status
+- Design is clean and professional
+- Mobile-friendly interface

+**Tasks:**
+- [x] Implement UK Air Quality Index color scheme
+- [x] Use high-contrast colors (dark green, orange, red)
+- [x] Create styled popups with color-coded headers
+- [x] Show individual pollutant status in popups
+- [x] Add responsive header with project title
+- [x] Position UI elements to avoid overlap
+- [x] Test on multiple screen sizes

-**Status:** 📋 PLANNED
+**Status:** ✅ COMPLETE

 ---